We hear this question a lot here at Care Courses! So, How do you get a CDA credential?

 Required time frame?
-None!
-Take as long as you need to get this training done.
-However, we strongly recommend that you get your training done no more than five years before you apply.
+Must be completed before you can submit your application for your CDA.
+We recommend that you get your training done no more than five years before you apply.
 You will want this education fresh in your mind when you take your final CDA Exam and have your Verification Visit.

 Required time frame?
 Within 3 years!
 You must complete this work within 3 years before applying for your CDA.
 Your work experience cannot be more than 3 years from the date you apply for your CDA.

 Purchase a CDA Competency Standards book from the CDA Council for your setting.

 (Infant/Toddler, Preschool, or Family).
 Once you get the book, prepare your portfolio (which is described in detail in the book).
 Steps you must follow when you create your portfolio:

 o Create a cover sheet for your portfolio